-- (1) The Municipality may- - (a) remove or amend a restrictive condition permanently; - (b) suspend or amend a restrictive condition for a period specified in the approval; or - (c) remove, suspend or amend a restrictive condition as contemplated in paragraph (a) or (b) subject to conditions of approval. - (2) When an owner applies for a removal, suspension or amendment of restrictive conditions, the owner must in addition to the procedures set out in Chapter IV- - (a) submit a certified copy of the relevant title deed to the Municipality; and - (b) if there is a mortgage bond registered in respect of the land concerned, submit the bondholder's consent to the application. - (3) The Municipality must cause a notice of an application in terms of section 15(2)(f) to be served on- - (a) all organs of state that may have an interest in the restrictive condition; - (b) a person whose rights or legitimate expectations will be affected by the approval of the application; and - (c) all persons mentioned in the title deed for whose benefit the restrictive condition applies. - (4) When the Municipality considers the removal, suspension or amendment of a restrictive condition, the Municipality must have regard to the following: - (a) the financial or other value of the rights in terms of the restrictive condition enjoyed by a person or entity, irrespective of whether these rights are personal or vest in the person as the owner of a dominant tenement; - the personal benefits which accrue to the holder of rights in terms of the restrictive condition; - (c) the personal benefits which will accrue to the person seeking the removal, suspension or amendment of the restrictive condition if it is amended, suspended or removed; - (d) the social benefit of the restrictive condition remaining in place in its existing form; - (e) the social benefit of the removal, suspension or amendment of the restrictive condition; and - (f) whether the removal, suspension or amendment of the restrictive condition will completely remove all rights enjoyed by the beneficiary or only some of those rights. - (5) An approval to remove, suspend or amend a restrictive condition comes into operation- - (a) if no appeal has been lodged, after the expiry of the period contemplated in section 79(2) within which an appeal must be lodged; or - (b) if an appeal has been lodged, when the Appeal Authority has decided on the appeal. - (6) The Municipality must cause a notice of the decision to remove, suspend or amend a restrictive condition to be published in the Provincial Gazette after the decision comes into operation as contemplated in subsection (5) and notify the Registrar of Deeds of the decision. - (7) If an owner intends to apply in terms of section 15(2) for land development that is contrary to a restrictive condition applicable to the land concerned, the owner must when the application for land development is submitted simultaneously apply for the removal, suspension or amendment of the restrictive condition.
+- (1) The municipality may: - (a) remove or amend a restrictive condition permanently; - (b) suspend or amend a restrictive condition for a period specified in the approval; or - (c) remove, suspend or amend a restrictive condition as contemplated in paragraph (a) or (b) subject to conditions of approval.

-(8) The Municipality must consider the land development application and the application for the removal, suspension or amendment of the restrictive condition contemplated in subsection (7) together and make an integrated decision.
+- (2) When an owner applies for a removal, suspension or amendment of restrictive conditions, the owner must in addition to the procedures set out in Chapter IV: - (a) submit a certified copy of the relevant title deed to the municipality; and - (b) if there is a mortgage bond registered in respect of the land concerned, submit the bondholder's consent to the application. - (3) The municipality must cause a notice of an application in terms of section 15(2)(f) to be served on: - (a) all organs of state that may have an interest in the restrictive condition; - (b) a person whose rights or legitimate expectations may reasonably be affected by the approval of the application; and - (c) all persons mentioned in the title deed for whose benefit the restrictive condition applies. - (4) When the municipality considers the removal, suspension or amendment of a restrictive condition, the municipality must have regard to the following: - the financial or other value of the rights in terms of the restrictive condition enjoyed by a person or entity, irrespective of whether these rights are personal or vest in the person as the owner of a dominant tenement; - (b) the personal benefits which accrue to the holder of rights in terms of the restrictive condition; - (c) the personal benefits which will accrue to the person seeking the removal, suspension or amendment of the restrictive condition if it is amended, suspended or removed; - (d) the social benefit of the restrictive condition remaining in place in its existing form; - (e) the social benefit of the removal, suspension or amendment of the restrictive condition; and - (f) whether the removal, suspension or amendment of the restrictive condition will completely remove all rights enjoyed by the beneficiary or only some of those rights; - (g) whether the removal would be in the public interest. - (5) An approval to remove, suspend or amend a restrictive condition comes into operation: - (a) if no appeal has been lodged, after the expiry of the period contemplated in section 79(2) within which an appeal must be lodged; or - (b) if an appeal has been lodged, when the Appeal Authority has decided on the appeal; and - (c) the applicant has applied to the Registrar of Deeds for the removal, suspension or amendment to be recorded in the relevant register or title deed and that the notice referred to in sub-section (6) has been published. - (6) The municipality must cause a notice of the decision to amend, suspend or remove a restrictive condition to be published in the Provincial Gazette after the decision comes into operation as contemplated in sub-section (5) and notify the Registrar of Deeds of the decision. - (7) If an owner intends to apply in terms of section 15(2) for land development that is contrary to a restrictive condition applicable to the land concerned, the owner must when the application for land development is submitted simultaneously apply for the removal, suspension or amendment of the restrictive condition. - (8) The municipality must consider the land development application and the application for the removal, suspension or amendment of the restrictive condition, contemplated in sub-section (7), together and make an integrated decision, provided that application for the removal, suspension or amendment of the restrictive condition is decided upon first.